Sho?: Rizal Khan

 Khan, born in Malaysia, was the lead guitarist in Sho?.
-Prior to joining Sho?, Khan performed with the Malaysian bands Dust Components (1995–1997), Burial Ground (1997–1999) and Morphed Assembly (2000).
+Previously, Khan had performed with the Malaysian bands Dust Components (1995–1997), Burial Ground (1997–1999) and Morphed Assembly (2000).

 Musical performances

 Sho? performed regularly at various rock music events in Dubai and Abu Dhabi, such as Metal Asylum, Black Sheep, Rock Nation and Yasalam Beats on the Beach.

 Diesel U-Music Tour

 In 2009 Sho? won the Road to Sound City competition, which was judged by Gary Dourdan and Kim Thompson alongside representatives from Diesel, Sennheiser and EMI Arabia.
 This allowed Sho? to perform on the main stage for the Dubai Sound City festival and to be part of the Diesel U-Music World Tour, which took them to Vienna, Austria in November 2009.

 Press coverage

-Articles about Sho? appeared in various UAE newspapers and magazines, such as the Khaleej Times, The National, 7 Days, Gulf News and Rolling Stone Middle East.
+Articles about Sho? appeared in various UAE newspapers and magazines, including the Khaleej Times, The National, 7 Days, Gulf News and Rolling Stone Middle East.
 In February 2010 the band was shortlisted by Dubai's Time Out magazine in the "Best Local Band" category for 2010, and the band members attended the awards ceremony at the Atlantis Hotel.
 On 5 April 2010, Sho? were featured on the Dubai One TV show Twenty Something.
 The band broke up less than a year later.